outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

     - change source

   - structures:
-    - base: varying change bases (how a change's differentiating output is defined) allows various difference types to be measured (removing common parameters/attributes or standardizing by a base), such as change defined as:
+    - base: varying change bases (what a change's differentiating output is defined in terms of/in relation to) allows various difference types to be measured (removing common parameters/attributes or standardizing by a base), such as change defined as:
       - network position change
       - work to create the change (inevitability)
       - different ways to create the change (if there are many ways to create it, each individual way is insignificant)